emicklei/protocheck/README.md

   // message cross-field checks
   option (check.message) = {
-    cel:"size(this.name + this.surname) > 0"
+    cel:"size(this.name + this.surname) > 0"  // cel is required
-    fail:"name and surname cannot be empty"
-    id:"person_invariant" }; // id is optional
+    fail:"name and surname cannot be empty"  // fail is optional id:"person_invariant" }; // id is optional

   // with per field state checks